NFT-com/analytics/postman/README.md

 # Postman collections

-For each of the three APIs - the Graph, Events and the Aggregation API, there are Postman collections showcasing a number of different use-cases for the respective API.
+A single Postman collection file provides requests for each of the Analytic APIs: Graph, Events and Aggregation.
+These sample requests help showcase the different use case behind each API.
+While some input parameters are specified directly in the request, a handful of other variables are configurable on the Collection level.

+Note the env.json file is only used for the newman script below but it is not necessary to work with the above Collection.

 ## Running tests